Habtwolde/printf/README.md

 ------------

 ### print_buf.c
-Function That Prints The Buffer.
+Function That writes the Buffer.

 ------------